carloshdezv/Data/Data-Analyst/P6-Data-Visualization/readme.md

 I consider using line  and bar charts to show trends over time, maintaining one color in all the charts because only one category is used.
 The percentage symbol (%) was included on y axis ticks in order to get a clear interest rate understanding.
 The first version is drawn from index initial.html.

 After reviewing feedback I've decided to exclude interest rate chart and focus the visualization on loan origination history, the titles were changed to emphasize Prosper's highest growth on lending total amount and average lending amount in 2013.
+2009 and 2013 years were highligthed with color on charts in order to focus attention on events occured on that years.
+A last exploratory chart was added for user interactive purposes.

 ##Feedback

-I gathered retro from 3 different people, this is a summary of all of them.
+I gathered retro from 5 different people, this is a summary of all of them.

 ###Retro 1